awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 After an instance is fully configured and passes the initial health checks, it is considered healthy by Amazon EC2 Auto Scaling\.
 Amazon EC2 Auto Scaling checks that all instances within the Auto Scaling group are running and in good shape by periodically checking the health state of the instances\.
 When it determines that an instance is unhealthy, it terminates that instance and launches a new one\.
 This helps in maintaining the number of running instances at the minimum number \(or desired number, if specified\) that you defined\.

-**Amazon EC2 Status Checks**
+**Amazon EC2 status checks**
 Amazon EC2 Auto Scaling health checks use the results of the Amazon EC2 status checks to determine the health status of an instance\.
 If the instance is in any state other than `running` or if the system status is `impaired`, Amazon EC2 Auto Scaling considers the instance to be unhealthy and launches a replacement instance\.
 This includes when the instance has any of the following states:
 + `stopping`
 + `stopped`
 + `shutting-down`
 + `terminated`

-The EC2 status checks do not require any special configuration and are always enabled\.
+The EC2 status checks do not require any special configuration and are always enabled unless you suspend the `HealthCheck` process\.
 This includes both instance status checks and system status checks\.
 For more information, see [Types of status checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html#types-of-instance-status-checks) in the *Amazon EC2 User Guide for Linux Instances*\.

-**Elastic Load Balancing \(`ELB`\) Health Checks**
+**Elastic Load Balancing \(`ELB`\) health checks**
 Instances for groups that do not use `ELB` health checks are considered healthy if they are in the `running` state\.
 Instances for groups that use `ELB` health checks are considered healthy if they are in the `running` state and they are reported as healthy by the load balancer\.

 If you attached a load balancer or target group to your Auto Scaling group, you can configure the group to mark an instance as unhealthy when Elastic Load Balancing reports it as `unhealthy`\.
 If connection draining is enabled for your load balancer, Amazon EC2 Auto Scaling waits for in\-flight requests to complete or the maximum timeout to expire, whichever comes first, before terminating instances due to a scaling event or health check replacement\.

-For more information, see [Adding ELB health checks](as-add-elb-healthcheck.md)\.
+For information about enabling these health checks, see [Adding ELB health checks](as-add-elb-healthcheck.md)\.

-**Custom Health Checks**
+**Custom health checks**
 If you have custom health checks, you can send the information from your health checks to Amazon EC2 Auto Scaling so that Amazon EC2 Auto Scaling can use this information\.
 For example, if you determine that an instance is not functioning as expected, you can set the health status of the instance to `Unhealthy`\.
 The next time that Amazon EC2 Auto Scaling performs a health check on the instance, it will determine that the instance is unhealthy and then launch a replacement instance\.
 For more information, see [Using custom health checks](#as-configure-healthcheck)\.

 ## Health check grace period<a name="health-check-grace-period"></a>